 To tackle this, keep your attendees engaged with live polls, which can double up as a decision-making tool to vote on follow-up actions and next steps.

 Meetings meant to solicit feedback, generate ideas, or innovate solutions also require that everyone contributes.
-But if you realise that some of your attendees are being drowned out by the loudest people in the room, using an egalitarian question collecting tool like Pigeonhole Live can give everyone the opportunity to speak up equally – and be the key to unlocking your meeting’s full potential.
+But if you realize that some of your attendees are being drowned out by the loudest people in the room, using an egalitarian question-collecting tool like Pigeonhole Live can allow everyone to speak up equally—and be the key to unlocking your meeting’s full potential.

-At the end of the day, employees need to see meetings as well-organised and productive, not distracting or a waste of time.
-Well-run meetings are where attendees collaborate, ideas get discussed, decisions are made, and tasks are assigned – in other words, where real work gets done.
+At the end of the day, employees need to see meetings as well-organized and productive, not distracting or a waste of time.
+Well-run meetings are where attendees collaborate, ideas get discussed, decisions are made, and tasks are assigned—in other words, where real work gets done.